 It’s up to you whether you want to outline a formal agreement or not.
 There are many templates out there but most of them include the following sections:

 - What is considered a accepted referral – Most are tied to a sale, but will you accept one retroactively?
 Where a referrer tells you after the fact?

 - Compensation / Referral / finder’s fee – Many ways to calculate the fees. (see our other sections above)

 - Payment conditions / Fee schedules – When and how you’ll pay.
 Don’t forget to consider returns/refunds policies.

-We believe it’s worth the time up front to come up with a agreement especially with money involved.
+The agreement involves your money, so it is worth the time up front to come up with an agreement especially since the money involved can be high.

 Why use a finder’s fee?

 A finder’s fee encourages intermediaries to go above and beyond to spread the message about a business and reward them for a job well done.